 - Moss Stitch

-The moss stitch–also known as the granite stitch, linen stitch, or seed stitch–is in my opinion the best crochet stitch for a baby blanket.
+The moss stitch–also known as the granite stitch, linen stitch, or seed stitch–is (IMO) the best crochet stitch for a baby blanket.
 It is visually appealing and creates a fluffy texture without leaving any open holes.
 Here is a great Moss Stitch Tutorial that you can use to make a baby blanket.

 - Waffle Stitch

 The waffle stitch creates a grid-like pattern that has tons of visual interest.
 This is a great video tutorial on the Waffle Stitch.
-It also meets the requirements of being tight, but not too dense.
-The only drawback of this stitch for me is that it seems quite structured and mature versus the moss stitch that is more airy and whimsical for a little one.
+It also meets the requirements of being tight but not too dense.
+The only drawback of this stitch is that it seems structured and mature versus the moss stitch, which is more airy and whimsical for a little one.

 The Worst Crochet Stitches For A Baby Blanket